 - Or the delay in finding it means a significantly higher impact on the wellbeing of the individual.
 And potentially having it be life-threatening or life-limiting.

 - Very scary when you start to discuss and review things in this way.

-So my question is, do you want to chance these sorts of things and be one of the regular headlines, or do you want to have the right cover in place?
+My question is, do you want to chance these sorts of things and be one of the regular headlines, or do you want to have the right cover in place?

 The other aspect of this is having the right adviser, us!

-Because we both arrange cover and manage claims, we have a very proactive approach on what can be done.
+Because we both arrange cover and manage claims, we have a very proactive approach to what can be done.
 Where we can help speed the process up by getting additional testing requested, we do.